lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

 # Setup your Google Cloud Platform (GCP) Account

 ### Why do this
  - Your workload is too big to run on your laptop
- - You don't want to wait for time on your organization's shared compute cluster
+ - You don't want to wait for compute time on your organization's shared compute cluster
  - You want to use Google Cloud Platform services to run large (or huge) genomic analysis jobs

 ### What is this